jonnydee/deletepageguard/README.md

 ## Features

-* Prevents deletion via “empty save” on protected pages.
+* Prevents deletion via "empty save" on protected pages.
 * Supports any number of protection patterns using PCRE syntax.
 * Choose whether to match against the colon‑separated page ID or the relative file system path.
 * Allow administrators and optional additional groups to bypass the protection.
 * Optionally treat whitespace‑only content as empty.
+* **Pattern validation**: Real-time validation with detailed error messages for administrators.
+* **Admin interface**: Dedicated admin page for testing and validating patterns.
+* **Security features**: Built-in ReDoS protection and input sanitization.

 ## Installation